spedepekka/gsvw/README.md

 gsvw
 ====

 A wrapper library and a test application for accessing the static Google Street View API.
-Doesn't probably work out of the box and has many rough edges.
+Doesn't probably work out of the box and has many rough edges since the implementation was done 2011.

 The original idea
 =================